Locations:

 Your healthcare provider can make a familial hypercholesterolemia diagnosis based on:

-• Your provider will want to do a lipid panel blood test to measure your cholesterol.
+A lipid panel blood test measures your cholesterol levels, including your LDL cholesterol.
 Children with familial hypercholesterolemia can have LDL levels higher than 160 mg/dL.
 Adults can have LDL of 190 mg/dL or higher.
 In people with the severe form, homozygous familial hypercholesterolemia, LDL can be higher than 400 mg/dL.
-For all ages, a healthy LDL level is less than 100 mg/dL.

-• A DNA test can find problems with one of the three genes that can cause FH.
+A DNA test can find problems with one of the three genes researchers know can cause FH.

-After you get an FH diagnosis, you may need to see your provider regularly to check on your cardiovascular health.
+After you get an FH diagnosis, you can expect to see your provider regularly to check on your cardiovascular health.

 Management and Treatment